Metimol1/VisionCraft/README.md

         f.write(response.content)
 ```

-## Beta features
-The features written below are in open testing, may occasionally stop working and may be removed or changed.

 ### Stable diffusion XL
 You can generate images using the Stable Diffusion XL.
 To do this, you need to make a POST request and provide the necessary parameters.